paulaclustosa/santanderCoders/README.md

 ## Classes (and Polymorphism)

-* Create three classes named "Person", "Teacher", and "Student" that follow the following rules:
+* Create three classes named "Person", "Teacher", and "Student".
+Each class should have properties and methods as shown at the image below.
 * **File reference: classes-polymorphism.js**

 <p align="center" width="100%">